Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/api_index.md

 You can convert a GameObject hierarchy to an [FBX Prefab Variant](../manual/prefabs.html) using the API.

-This will export the hierarchy to an FBX and then convert the exported FBX's Model Prefab into a Prefab Variant while maintaining the components from the original hierarchy.
+The principle is to export the GameObject hierarchy to an FBX and then convert the exported FBX Model Prefab into a Prefab Variant while maintaining the components from the original hierarchy.

 Please see below for an example: